 - Recommended curing is good quality BBQ heat beads available at supermarkets and hardware stores.
 Heat them up on a gas bbq or fireplace until they are white around the edges.
 Place them in a metal pan and put in the centre of the oven keeping the oven at roughly 100 150 degrees- no higher.
 You can close the door entirely or keep the door ajar a few centermetres to let the air in to keep the heat beads going.
 The heat will dissipate quicker than usual as you're heating up a cold structure.
 PLEASE BE PATIENT as its protecting your oven for life.
 The heat beads are to stay in the oven for a minimum 24 48hrs (the longer the better) replacing the heat beads with new ones that are hot to keep the heat at 100 150 degrees.
 This pushes any moisture out of the oven and drys it for LIFE to prevent any issues.
 After the 48hr process then you can start to light a small fire in the metal pan keeping the flame very minimal.
 Push that into the centre of the oven.
 Slowly build the temperature up and add more timber until your fire is large. - You will notice the ovens chamber changing colour and getting very hot.
 That's a good sign, its pushing and moisture out!!
 The back of the door will sweat as well.
-When the oven has changed to its dry colour and the door has stopped sweating your good to go. - • - Make sure after rendering and curing you keep the ovens rendered chamber out of the rain or from any moisture.
+When the oven has changed to its dry colour and the door has stopped sweating your good to go. - You can cure the oven to temperature and keep tending to it for the duration of the process or do it it small time frames say over a week.
+As long as the oven stays dry during the process you are good to go. - Make sure after rendering and curing you keep the ovens rendered chamber out of the rain or from any moisture.
 If moisture gets in the oven before sealing you need to start the curing process again.
 The ovens chamber and render must be completely dry before sealing.
 Once this is done your ready to cook!